GDTuka/overlay_notification/README.md

 }
 ```

-you can do it like this
+You can do it like this:

 ```dart
 class ExampleNotification extends IOverlayNotificationModel {